The term ‘social policy’ is typically used in two ways.

 As an area of study, public policy is concerned with the analysis of any decisions made by the state.
 Social policy focuses more specifically on decisions made to address issues of social need.

 To speak generally, social policy focuses on areas of government action traditionally associated with the welfare state.
-Examples are social housing, family and child benefit, state healthcare and unemployment support.
+Examples are:

 Public policy also focuses on these areas, with the additional study of measures that may not neatly fall into the ‘social’ category, such as business, transportation or foreign policy.